tytydraco/yessleep/out/I_asked_Artificial_Intelligence_to_draw_according_to_some_descriptions_but_it_has_been_drawing_too_specific_things.md

 I didn't understand, I felt like I was going crazy, I CLEARLY see a damn man in front of the house in the photo.
 And then, only when I finished this comment, I realized that paranoia had entered my mind.
 With a horrible imagination taking over me, I ran to the kitchen window, ready to notice the omen that the AI ​​could, in some way, have made about my house.

-But when he had glanced quickly towards the outside, through the window.
+But when he had glanced quickly toward the outside, through the window.
 I... didn't see anyone.
 There was no man or any other person outside the house.
 Not knowing whether to be relieved or with more suspicion in my mind.
 I ran to my cell phone, and continued talking to the AI.
 But before I came back, I realized that it was already getting dark, I didn't know how long I had been there talking to that shit DrawingGlove.
 I had only started talking to her because I was bored on a Friday and to help even more, when I had started talking to her, the weather had been cold all day, with snow taking over around the neighborhood.

 I could have simply tried to go to sleep, but even that wasn't working.
 Seemingly all things led me to try and talk to this strange AI.

 Returning to the cell phone, I saw something more disturbing than anything I had ever seen with those drawings.
 DrawingGlove hadn't sent me a realistic drawing...
 But rather a photo, taken a few moments ago, it was a photo of me, with my back to the photo angle, with me looking at the kitchen window, trying to look outside the house.

-I opened my eyes wide, I felt my paranoia taking over me more and more.
+I widened my eyes, I felt my paranoia taking over me more and more.
 How was it possible for a fucking AI to take this photo of me like that?
 With my adrenal glands producing more and more adrenaline, my heart rate increasing, and my body tingling with desperation, I started calling the police.
 Fuck that, surely some hacker must have broken into my house and placed hidden cameras and maybe was also monitoring everything with them.
 There must have been some explanation, so I dialed the Military Police number 190.
 A police officer had attended to me.

-- Hello? — Hello, Military Police Call.
+— Hello?, Call from the Military Police.
 My name is David, who am I talking to?
 Tell me what's going on calmly, if possible.

-—Hello, my name is Lucca, I thought I was alone at home, but I feel like there is someone here with me, I'm scared.
+—Hello, my name is Lucca, I thought I was alone at home, but I feel like someone is here with me, I'm scared.
 I ended up receiving some photos and I appear in them, they were taken from inside my house.
 But I don't remember taking them off.
 I feel like someone is here at home with me, hiding.-I said in a low tone.-

 —Alright Lucca, please try to stay calm, the police are already tracing your call.
 Keep talking to me to stay calm until the police arrive.